kamil-alekber/personal-space/todo/main.md

 1. Look through the catalog & Select an item & add to basket
 2. Go to the check out
-3. Fill in the basket
+3. Fill in the form
 4. Buy an item